nkiesel/AdventOfCode_TS/README.md

 # IDE support

+### IntelliJ
 For IntelliJ Ultimate, the built-in debugging support should allow to directly execute individual tests.

+### VS-Code
-For VS-Code, you should first install the `Vitest` extension from the official Vs-Code extension marketplace.
+For VS-Code, you should first install the [Jest (by Orta)](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) extension from the official Vs-Code extension marketplace.

 [Advent of Code]: https://adventofcode.com/